 How to Fertilize New Grass Seeds

 Proper application of fertilizer is as important as selecting the right type.
-Follow these best practices:
+Follow these best practices recommended by Percy’s Lawn experts:

 1. Conduct a Soil Test